Jakobimatrix/efficient_cpp/basics/keywords.md

 ## constexpr Variable
-The value of a `constexpr` variable is known at compiletime and does not change throughout the runtime of the program.
+The value of a `constexpr` variable is known at compile time and does not change throughout the runtime of the program.
-**Mark all variables `constexpr` which do not change there value through there lifetime and are known at compiletime.**
+**Mark all variables `constexpr` which do not change there value through there lifetime and are known at compile time.**
 If a variable is `constexpr`, it is also const.

 ## constinit static variable
-A variable declared `constinit static` is assured to be calculated at compiletime.
+A variable declared `constinit static` is assured to be calculated at compile time.
 If it is not, the compiler will throw an error.

 ###const raw Pointer
 Just a friendly reminder: